yingmanwumen/xrepo-cmake/README.md

 1. Call `find_package(foo)` if package provides cmake config-files.
     - Refer to CMake [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html) documentation for more details.
 2. If the package does not provide cmake config files or find modules
-   - Following variables can be used to use the pacakge (variable names following cmake find modules [standard variable names](https://cmake.org/cmake/help/latest/manual/cmake-developer.7.html#standard-variable-names))
+   - Following variables can be used to use the package (variable names following cmake find modules [standard variable names](https://cmake.org/cmake/help/latest/manual/cmake-developer.7.html#standard-variable-names))
      - `foo_INCLUDE_DIRS`
      - `foo_LIBRARY_DIRS`